ManoloMancelli/HadesVR_Remix/docs/DocsIndex.md

 # Docs Index
 Welcome to the docs Index, here you'll (hopefully) find everything you need to know about the Headset, the controllers and the driver.
-If there's something missing or you need help with something DM me on Discord at Liquid#4020 or email me at LiquidCGS@gmail.com.

-These docs are still in a very early work-in-progress stage so don't expect everything to be here *yet*.
+These docs are still work in progress

-TODO: Hyperlink everything and create the docs etc.

 ## [Headset](Headset.md)